 What are the best Kindles and e-readers?

 The best Kindle overall is the Amazon Kindle Paperwhite, and it's right for most users, without a doubt.
-It costs $130, sports a sharp 6-inch, 300-ppi backlit display, packs 8GB of storage and can withstand a dunk in the water.
+It costs $139, sports a sharp 6.8-inch, 300-ppi backlit display, packs 8GB of storage and can withstand a dunk in the water.
 It's basically the Goldilocks pick: it's not too expensive, and not too sparse with features, and gives you most everything you could ask for in a Kindle, in the design most people like.

 We would love the Paperwhite if it were a little more affordable, but it's plain to see that it's the optimal device for reading in any condition.
 No matter if your vacation is in the sun or shade, or if you're just on a day trip at the beach, or consuming a gripping page-turner in the bath — it's a great way to devour a new book, or re-read a favorite.

 The best Kindles you can buy today